 Cocker notes that this is because the goldfinch was one of the avian candidates for the mythical charadrius, sometimes referred to as charadrios (4) or caladrius (5, 6).
 According to ancient sources, such a bird reportedly possessed the ability to heal the sick by staring back into their eyes.
 Various candidates have been named for these mysterious creatures, including bitterns, curlews, gulls, and plovers.
 Although the bird is described as having white feathers, in several instances it is said to be yellow or golden (7).
 The latter, of course, would lead to associations with the goldfinch, as would other forces.

-The Black Death was a prevalent and destructive force in 14th– and 15th-century Europe.
+The Black Death was a prevalent and destructive force in fourteenth- and fifteenth-century Europe.
 Since nothing seemed to halt the disease, belief in the charadrius took on a new and desperate role, existing in the form of a religious image.
-“A dominant feature of the age”, Cocker reminds us, “was the recurrent nightmare of plague, and by incorporating European Goldfinches into paintings the artists were invoking the curative powers of the charadrios on behalf of their contemporary audience.”
+“A dominant feature of the age,” Cocker reminds us, “was the recurrent nightmare of plague, and by incorporating European Goldfinches into paintings the artists were invoking the curative powers of the charadrios on behalf of their contemporary audience.”
 Thus, the bird, quite popular throughout Europe, became a kind of “visual good-luck charm” (8).

 So Many Birds, So Many Styles

 In the Far East, illustrations of birds frequently appear on hanging scrolls, handscrolls, screen panels, and fans.
 Besides parrots, widespread avian subjects consisted of cranes, peacocks, swallows, and crows.
-Quian Xuan’s 13th-century Return of Swallows, Bian Jinzhao’s 15th-century Three Friends and a Hundred Birds, and Gao Qifeng’s 20th-century Peacock Spreading Tail (16) are several Chinese examples.
+Quian Xuan’s thirteenth-century Return of Swallows, Bian Jinzhao’s fifteenth-century Three Friends and a Hundred Birds, and Gao Qifeng’s twentieth-century Peacock Spreading Tail (16) are several Chinese examples.

 Japanese artist Katsushika Hokusai, internationally renowned today for his woodblock print series Thirty-Six Views of Mt.
 Fuji, also included birds in his works, such as Cranes on a Snowy Pine, Willow and Birds, and Hydrangea and Swallow (17).
 Several of Hokusai’s contemporaries, such as Maruyama Okyo and Shibata Zeshin, produced memorable paintings featuring crows, birds that are also part of Western masterpieces like Pieter Bruegel the Elder’s Hunters in the Snow, Pablo Picasso’s Woman and a Crow, and what is likely Vincent van Gogh’s last work, Wheatfield with Crows—though, Cocker offers details that suggest that the latter’s subject matter may instead be rooks (18).